conan-io/docs/reference/conanfile/methods.rst

 The package has 2 options set, to be compiled as a static (as opposed to shared) library, and also not to involve any builds, because header-only libraries will be used.
 In this case, the settings that would affect a normal build, and even the other option (static vs shared) do not make sense, so we just clear them.
-That means, if someone consumes MyLib with the ``header_only: True`` option, the package downloaded and used will be the same, irrespective of the OS, compiler or architecture the consumer is building with.
+That means, if someone consumes MyLib with the ``header_only=True`` option, the package downloaded and used will be the same, irrespective of the OS, compiler or architecture the consumer is building with.

 The most typical usage would be the one with ``configure()`` while ``config_options()`` should be used more sparingly. ``config_options()``